11 Huge Streaming Trends 2023-2026

-Another highly important development that's being rolled out in 2020 is 5G mobile data.
+Another highly important development that's being rolled out right now is 5G mobile data.

 5G promises to vastly increase bandwidth and responsiveness, with speeds up to 20 times faster than 4G.

-With improvements like those, soon buffering time may become a thing of the past.
+With improvements like those, buffering time may eventually become a thing of the past.

 9. Rising New Niche Streaming Services